LEARNAcademy/syllabus/react/state.md

 ### Multiple Counters

-`App.js` no longer has counter logic.
-Instead it will be in charge of rendering the component that does have the counter logic.
-We will import the counter component and invoke the component inside the return.
-And this is where the power of React shines.
-We can invoke the counter component as many times as we please without duplicating any logic.
-And each counter component is a unique instance so will act independently of all other counters.
+_App.js_ no longer has counter logic.
+Instead it will be in charge of rendering the component that has the counter logic.
+We will import the _Counter_ component and invoke the component inside the return.
+This is where the power of React shines.
+We can invoke the _Counter_ component as many times as we please without duplicating any logic.
+Each _Counter_ component is a unique instance that will act independently of all other counters.
 Very cool!

 **src/App.js**